Updated: Dec 6, 2020

 Different forms of rosin begin as a fresh-press rosin of warm, dripping, and clear trichome juices like the shot below.
 Brands can sell it as fresh-press rosin or whip, stir, heat, cool, and cure their fresh-press rosin to create all kinds of other textures and consistencies.
-Rosin badders and cold-cures are homogenized, meaning they come in an even and stable consistency.
-Only two solventless products, ice water hash and fresh-press rosin, rely on temperature to maintain appearances.
-Make sure to freeze your water hash and keep fresh-press below 45 degrees.
-Each method has its advantages, and disadvantages, but fresh-press rosin remains the true measuring stick for clarity, quality, and success.
+Rosin badders and cold-cures are homogenized, meaning they come in an even and stable consistency and won't change.
+Only two solventless products, ice water hash and fresh-press rosin, rely on temperature to maintain their appearance during storage.
+Make sure to freeze your water hash and keep fresh-press below 45 degrees if you don't want them to butter .
+Each method has its advantages, and disadvantages, but fresh-press rosin is the true measuring stick for clarity, quality, and success.

 Best Dab Consistency